-In collaboration with several other research groups (inc. the Roger lab at Dalhousie University, Matt Brown at Mississipi State, and Yuji Inagaki’s group at Tsukuba) we are using phylogenomic approaches to infer the evolutionary tree of eukaryotes including these important overlooked taxa (e.g. Brown et al. 2013).
-In addition, however, we are also performing very detailed characterisations of the cytoskeletons of these organisms, primarily using serial transmission electron microscopy (e.g. Heiss et al., 2011, 2013a, 2013b).
-These data together strongly suggest that some distantly related extant eukaryotes share a large number homologous cytoskeletal elements.
-This implies that all living eukaryotes descend from a common ancestor with a complex flagellar apparatus cytoskeleton, and remarkably, that we will be able to reconstruct this cytoskeleton in detail today, despite the passage of a billion or more years.
+In collaboration with several other research groups (inc. the Roger lab at Dalhousie University, Matt Brown at Mississippi State, and Yuji Inagaki’s group at Tsukuba) we use phylogenomic approaches to infer the tree of eukaryotes including these important overlooked taxa.
+We have shown that breviates and apusomonads are together closely related to the group containing both animals and fungi (opisthokonts), forming the group now called Obazoa (Brown et al. 2013).
+Recently, we have identified a new ‘supergroup’ on the eukaryote tree, ‘CRuMs’, that is composed of various free-living protozoa (Brown et al. 2018).

+We have also characterised the cytoskeletons of these organisms, primarily using serial transmission electron microscopy (e.g. Heiss et al., 2011, 2013a, 2013b).
+These studies show that certain distantly related living eukaryotes share several homologous cytoskeletal elements.
+This implies that all living eukaryotes descend from a common ancestor with a complex flagellar apparatus cytoskeleton, and remarkably, that we will are able to reconstruct much of this cytoskeleton, despite the passage of more than a billion years.

 The major taxon Euglenida contains organisms with a broad range of morphological appearances and various nutritional modes including phagotrophy, osmotrophy, phototrophy and mixotrophy.
 Phagotrophic euglenids represent the ancestral form that gave rise to all other types (e.g. the phototrophic forms descend from a secondary endosymbiosis involving a phagotrophic euglenid and a green alga), and they are also important micropredators in sediments.
-Very few phagotrophic euglenids have been cultured, however, and the whole assemblage is thus understudied.
+Few phagotrophic euglenids have been cultured, however, and the whole assemblage is thus understudied.
 Current taxonomy is based on a variety of morphological features, but as molecular data are collected, the misleading nature of most of these morphological characters has become obvious.

-We have recently characterised important new cultivations of phagotrophic euglenids with our collaborator Won Je Lee, of Kyungnam University, South Korea (Lee and Simpson, 2014a,b).
-We have also established workflows to isolate single phagotrophic euglenid cells from environmental samples, identify them with high-quality light microscopy and sequence their SSU rRNA genes (Lax & Simpson, 2013).
-This approach promises to rapidly capture much more of the taxonomic diversity of phagotrophs than culturing.
-We have highlighted several current taxonomic, phylogenetic and evolutionary issues, including demonstrating the non-monophyly of several morphologically-defined genera, and identifying which phagotrophic euglenids are most closely related to the osmotrophs.
+We have characterised phylogenetically important phagotrophic euglenids with collaborator Won Je Lee, of Kyungnam University, South Korea (Lee and Simpson, 2014a,b).
+We have also established workflows to isolate single phagotrophic euglenid cells from environmental samples, identify them with high-quality light microscopy and sequence their SSU rRNA genes (Lax & Simpson, 2013; Lax et al. submitted).
+This approach promises to rapidly capture much more of the taxonomic diversity of phagotrophs than by culturing alone.
+We have addressed several taxonomic, phylogenetic and evolutionary issues, including identifying which phagotrophic euglenids are most closely related to the osmotrophs, and demonstrating the non-monophyly of several genera, as well as numerous proposed higher taxa.
+This major expansion of the database of identified euglenids with molecular profiles will also improve our ability to identify euglenids in environmental sequencing surveys, where they are suspected to be badly under-detected.

-We are now extending this work to obtain multigene profiles for photodocumented cells, using single-cell transcriptomics.
-This approach will enable the estimation of multigene phylogenies to get a clearer picture of relationships in euglenids and their biodiversity.
-A major expansion of the database of identified euglenids with molecular profiles will also improve our ability to identify euglenids in environmental sequencing surveys, where they are suspected to be badly under-detected.
+We are now extending this work to obtain multigene profiles for photodocumented cells using single-cell transcriptomics.
+This approach will enable the estimation of multigene phylogenies to get a clearer picture of the phylogenetic relationships among euglenids, and their deep-level evolution.